hyperjoule/joulebot-app/README.md

 Added personality switch and ability to switch username/set TTS on/off in settings tab

 -- Note:  I've updated this repo to gpt-4.
-At this point it is still in early access, so if you are going to try this, you will need to change the model to gpt-3.5-turbo and reduce the tokens and max history
+At this point it is still in early access, so if you are going to try this, you will need to change the model to gpt-3.5-turbo and reduce the tokens and max history.
+Added comments in api.js to where to do this, and there is a little powershell script included that if you put your openAI api key in, will list the models you have access to.